Sur cette page

 How can I tell if an NP is authorized to prescribe controlled substances?

 You can use the College’s register Find a Nurse to check whether an NP is authorized to prescribe controlled substances.
-NPs who are not authorized to prescribe controlled substances are identified on the register as “Entitled to Practise with Restrictions” with a description that states: "This member cannot prescribe controlled substances.
-They have not completed the education needed to do so."
+NPs who are not authorized to prescribe controlled substances are identified on the register as “Entitled to practice.
+Cannot prescribe controlled substances until specialized education is completed.”

 What evidence supported the changes to NP scope of practice?